 But the interior can also be smaller: floor mats adapted to the vehicle, a sports steering wheel and, of course, the conversion from the standard 3-point safety belt to a 4- or 6-point belt not only improve the driving experience, but also ensure safety and more respectful looks at tuning meetings.

 A top sound system in the car is primarily acoustically convincing – some bass can even be felt in the stomach.
 But tuners can get into trouble for this.
 Because if the installed system is too loud, the police may interpret this as noise pollution.
 Then there is the threat of a fine.
 Nevertheless, it may be advisable to use special car speakers with subwoofers for bass frequencies.
 Together with a so-called crossover, these elements ensure a rich sound despite the usual driving noise.

 What is important when tuning a car?

 An inspection of the constructional measures on the car by experts can prevent this.
 But how do you get the approval?
-A parts certificate or an ABE certificate (general operating permit) can help you here.
+A parts certificate or an ABE certificate (general operating permit) in Germany can help you here.